cBournhonesque/lightyear/NOTES.md

   - if there is no ReplicationGroup, we can assume that the entity is part of the 'default' group entity.

+# Lightyear client

+- Provide a component FullClient that will add all the other components:
+  - the registered required components will depend on the features that are enabled!
+  - Timeline Prediction/Interpolation/etc.

 # plugin organization

 - transport needs PingManager